NathanJColbert/CharacterBot/README.md

 ## Dependencies

 DPP can be covered by opus, fmt and gcc.
 You need git (obviously). ffmpeg is a residual library from older versions of this project.
-I intend to use it eventually for audio streaming.
+I intend to use it eventually (maybe) for audio streaming.

 ```bash
 pacman -Syu